ADVERTISEMENT

-Two more Canadian CL-415 waterbombers belonging to the Ontario government will leave to join the California wildfires fight on Wednesday.
+Two Canadian CL-415 waterbombers belonging to the Ontario government will be sent to British Columbia to be pre-positioned to respond to the California wildfires should they be required.

-The crews are scheduled to travel from Dryden Ont. to Abbotsford, B.C. and then proceed to California, the Ministry of Natural Resources told CTV News.
+The crews are scheduled to travel from Dryden Ont. to Abbotsford, B.C. on Wednesday, the Ministry of Natural Resources told CTV News.
+They could then be sent to California should “the official request come in for aid,” the ministry said.

 Additionally, 165 urban firefighters from Ontario have volunteered to join the fight and are on standby waiting to be called, the ministry said.
 Fire suppression equipment, and an incident management team of up to 20 experts in logistics, command and coordination are also on standby, if requested.